Kelvennnn/COVID-SQL-Data-Exploration/README.md

 # COVID-SQL-Data-Exploration
-In this project I used historical COVID data as the basis of my topic to carry out exploratory data analysis using SQL
+In this project I used historical COVID data from the CDC as the basis of my topic to carry out exploratory data analysis using SQL in SQL server management studio.

-I have also included insight full comments that indicate what each query does
+# Technology used
+SQL, Joins, CTEs, Window functions

+# Data set
+CDC historical Covid Data